duffn/dumb-password-rules/README.rst

 `BCV <https://www.bcv.ch/>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Username is a random generated one like 'H2487414' and your password must have **6** digits only.
+Username is randomly generated, example: 'H2487414'.
+The password must have **6** digits only.

 Password can only be changed from the mobile application: